quinnleong/quinnleong.github.io/_film/2021-01-02-rodinal-quarantine-scanning.md

 but I want to play it out.

-There are a lot of strong opinions about using (or rather, NOT using) Rodinal with HP5 film or for pushing, but from the examples I see on filmdev.org, I quite like the combination, even for pushed HP5!
+There are a lot of strong opinions about using (or rather, NOT using) Rodinal with HP5 film or for pushing, but from the examples I see on [filmdev.org](https://filmdev.org/recipe/finder/?find=hp5+in+rodinal), I quite like the combination, even for pushed HP5!
 Right now I have two rolls of HP5 going, one at box speed in my Canonet QL-17 GIII, and the other at 1600 in my Ricoh 500GX.
 The Ricoh is currently untested, so this is also a test roll for that camera (I can tell the shutter is operating correctly, so am mostly unsure about the aperture control and any light leaks – we'll see!).
 I plan to develop both of those at either the standard 1:25 or 1:50 and go from there.

 Anyway, without further ado, here are some example frames from the stand-developed rolls.
-These are edited slightly in post.
+These are unedited, straight from scanner.

+A big caveat: these are difficult to compare directly, because the first roll is Kentmere 100, and the second is Kentmere 400.
+However, the fact that the 400 looks about the same or even less grainy to me (depending on which shot), despite being a higher speed film, suggests that the grain tightness was in fact improved by the reduced agitation.
+Once I get a thermometer and can control the other variables better, I might do another test that's more rigorous.

 ## 15-Minute Agitation Cycles

 These first three are from the stand development where I agitated every fiften minutes.
-They're a bit too grainy and gritty for my taste, especially once I increased the contrast to my taste, so I would call these over-agitated.
+They're a bit too grainy and gritty for my taste, so I would call these over-agitated.

 ![](/assets/images/film/rodinal_comparisons_1.jpg){:.film-img}
 ![](/assets/images/film/rodinal_comparisons_2.jpg){:.film-img}